VEuPathDB/StaticContent/content/ClinEpiDB/workshops.md

     <p>
       <b>Topics:</b> Attendees will learn about the benefits and challenges of FAIR data access, understand how ontological mapping supports meta-analysis, and get hands-on training on ClinEpiDB's tools to efficiently identify, explore, visualize, and download data of interest.
     </p>
-    <p>Note: All attendees must 1) be <a target="_blank" href="https://www.astmh.org/annual-meeting/registration">registered for the Annual Meeting</a>, 2) have U.S. citizenship, permanent residency, or a valid visa to attend this workshop in person, and 3) have a laptop with a web browser (Chrome, Firefox, etc).
+    <p>Note: All attendees must 1) be registered for the Annual Meeting, 2) have U.S. citizenship, permanent residency, or a valid visa to attend this workshop in person, and 3) have a laptop with a web browser (Chrome, Firefox, etc).
     </p>
     <p>The workshop is free for all participants.
 To offset the cost of traveling to attend the workshop, applicants are able to apply for a limited number of scholarships ($200 USD each).
 Applications will be evaluated on a case-by-case basis.
 Preference will be given to individuals in one or more of the following categories:
       <ul>